 By contrast, these days, it’s rare that I see young people who make, fix or create anything.
 Instead, the big focus is on smartphones and the consumption (not creation) of digital products made by others.
-Eyes glued to the screen, mesmerized binge-watching other people’s videos, reading someone else’s ill-informed outrage, or listening to music made by others.
+Eyes glued to the screen, mesmerized binge-watching other people’s videos, reading someone else’s ill-informed outrage, or listening to music (often with destructive lyrics) made by others.
 Could it be that people are happier when they have ongoing, hands-on creative activities in their lives?
 I believe so.
 Could the widespread increase in anxiety and depression in young people have something to do with the shift towards constant, pointless consumption and away from meaningful personal creativity?
 I think so, but there’s a problem.
 The world today isn’t boring enough.

 For a number of years ago I had a neighbour named Ivan.
 He was born in 1909, passed away in 1995, and played fiddle music in his spare time and at country dances.
 He taught himself to play when he was a teenager in the 1920s.
 No lessons, no parental involvement, no school band.
-He simply found an old instrument, figured out how to tune it, then learned to copy the old songs he heard local fiddlers play.
+He simply found an old instrument somewhere, figured out how to tune it, then learned to copy the old songs he heard local fiddlers play.
 He did the same thing with bagpipes.
 Ivan was just an ordinary guy living in an economically depressed backwoods corner of rural Canada, but he benefitted from something we now need to get intentional about.

 I’m told by people in the know that the addictive nature of the internet in general and social media in particular is intentional.
 Would Ivan have taught himself to play the fiddle, enjoying years of music created and shared with others if he’d immediately extinguished every feeling of boredom with a shot of digital dopamine from a “smart” phone?
 Probably not.
 The impulse that drove Ivan to get off a chair and master the fiddle as a boy was the same thing that prompted my teenage friends and I to make, build, fix and create.
 Boredom was the driver.
 The world of prepackaged entertainment wasn’t that great in my teenage years and it was non-existent for older people like Ivan.
 Plenty of room was left for boredom and the resulting impulse to create.